jackw01/scanlight/hw_v2.md

 ![](images/filmcarrier_35_cad.png)

 The 35mm and medium format film carriers use a double S-curve design to keep the film flat and have a small film-to-light distance (35mm: 2.8mm, medium format: 3.8mm) to minimize vignetting.
 Both film carriers feature interchangeable masks that snap into the back of the carrier to block stray light from reaching the camera.
+Medium format masks are available in all common sizes, and the film carrier exposes enough area to scan 6x9 negatives when no mask is installed.
 The double S-curve design is optimized for scanning full rolls or cut pieces >150mm in length; scanning shorter pieces may be difficult especially if the film is curled across its width.

 ## horizontal mounting